dfherr/LibThreatClassic2/README.md

 Please make sure to only automatically embed the latest tag into your AddOn.
 I won't guarantee the latest commit in master always being a release candidate, especially in regards to version bumps.

-Your packager config should look similar to this:
+Your `.pkgmeta` config for LibThreatClassic2 should look similar to this:

 ```
 Libs/LibThreatClassic2: